SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

 ```
 #### Memory management

 When the specified amount of memory is reached, Redis can be configured to apply an eviction policy.
-Refer [this article](https://redis.io/topics/lru-cache/) to setup Redis as an LRU cache and to learn more about supported eviction policies.
+Refer to [this article](https://redis.io/topics/lru-cache/) to setup Redis as an LRU cache and to learn more about supported eviction policies.

 ## Additional Documentation